-Regulation 20(2)(d) POCA s 330 3.17 A firm must require that anyone in the firm to whom information or other matter comes in the course of business as a result of which they know or suspect, or have reasonable grounds for knowing or suspecting, that a person is engaged in money laundering or terrorist financing complies with Part 7 of POCA or Part 3 of the Terrorism Act (as the case may be).
-This includes staff having an obligation to make an internal report to the nominated officer as soon as is reasonably practicable after the information or other matter comes to them..
+Regulation 3.17 A firm must require that anyone in the firm to whom information or other matter comes in the course of business as a result of which they know or suspect, or have reasonable grounds for knowing or suspecting, that a person is engaged in money laundering or terrorist financing complies with Part 7 of POCA or Part 3 of the Terrorism Act (as the case may be).
+This includes staff having an obligation to make an internal report to the nominated officer as soon as is reasonably practicable after the information or other matter comes to them.

-3.18 Any internal report should be considered by the nominated officer, in the light of all other relevant information, to determine whether or not the information contained in the report does give rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion, of money laundering or terrorist financing.

-- 3.19 A firm is expected to use its existing customer information effectively by making such information readily available to its nominated officer. - 3.20 In most cases, before deciding to make a report, the nominated officer is likely to need access to the firm's relevant business information.
+- 3.18 Any internal report should be considered by the nominated officer, in the light of all other relevant information, to determine whether or not the information contained in the report does give rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion, of money laundering or terrorist financing. - 3.19 A firm is expected to use its existing customer information effectively by making such information readily available to its nominated officer. - 3.20 In most cases, before deciding to make a report, the nominated officer is likely to need access to the firm's relevant business information.
 A firm should therefore take reasonable steps to give its nominated officer access to such information.
-Relevant business information may include details of: - the financial circumstances of a customer or beneficial owner, or any person on whose behalf the customer has been or is acting; and - the features of the transactions, including, where appropriate, the jurisdiction in which the transaction took place, which the firm entered into with or for the customer (or that person). - 3.21 In addition, the nominated officer may wish: - to consider the level of identity information held on the customer, and any information on his personal circumstances that might be available to the firm; and - to review other transaction patterns and volumes through the account or accounts in the same name, the length of the business relationship and identification records held. - Regulation 3.22 If the nominated officer concludes that the internal report does give rise to knowledge or suspicion of money laundering or terrorist financing, he must make a report to SOCA as soon as is practicable after he makes this determination. - 3.23 Guidance on reviewing internal reports, and reporting as appropriate to SOCA, is set out in Chapter 6.
+Relevant business information may include details of: - the financial circumstances of a customer or beneficial owner, or any person on whose behalf the customer has been or is acting; and - \blacktriangleright the features of the transactions, including, where appropriate, the jurisdiction in which the transaction took place, which the firm entered into with or for the customer (or that person). - 3.21 In addition, the nominated officer may wish: - to consider the level of identity information held on the customer, and any \geq information on his personal circumstances that might be available to the firm: and - \geq to review other transaction patterns and volumes through the account or accounts in the same name, the length of the business relationship and identification records held. - Regulation 3.22 If the nominated officer (or appointed alternate) concludes that the internal report does give rise to knowledge or suspicion of money laundering or terrorist POCA s 331 financing, he must make a report to SOCA as soon as is practicable after he makes this determination.
+The nominated officer (or appointed alternate)'s decision in this regard must be his own, and should not be subject to the direction or approval of other parties within the firm. - Guidance on reviewing internal reports, and reporting as appropriate to SOCA, 3.23 is set out in Chapter 6.